nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 ## Configure rate limiting to the tea application

-Now, lets configure a different set of rate limiting rules to our tea application by adding the following `SnippetsFilter`:
+Configure a different set of rate limiting rules to the tea application by adding the following `SnippetsFilter`:

 ```yaml
 kubectl apply -f - <<EOF